bdzwillo/orag/README.md

 -----------
-Even if small LLMs are already usable when ollama executes them per CPU, a local GPU like the RTX 5070 Ti with 16GB runs most queries in less than a second (Note: the RTX 5070 Ti delivers in avarage twice the token rate of a RTX 4060 Ti):
+Even if small LLMs are already usable when ollama executes them per CPU, a local GPU like the RTX 5070 Ti with 16GB runs most queries in less than a second (Note: the RTX 5070 Ti delivers in average twice the token rate of a RTX 4060 Ti):
 ```
-$ orag -v test query summerize the FAISS usage
+$ orag -v test query summarize the FAISS usage
   Here is a summary of the FAISS usage:..

   prompt tokens  867 duration 189.61 msec ( 4572.50 tok/sec)